 B. Craig Owens.
-Mr. Owens' extensive experience in the consumer food and beverage industries, including his former service as the CFO of a leading NYSE-listed international consumer food company, brings to the Board significant financial expertise, including all aspects of financial reporting, accounting, corporate finance and capital markets, as well as significant experience in strategic planning, business integration and operations, and in managing supply chain organizations.
+Mr. Owens' extensive experience in the consumer food and beverage industries, including his former service as the CFO and Chief Administrative Officer of a leading NYSE-listed international consumer food company, brings to the Board significant financial expertise, including all aspects of financial reporting, accounting, corporate finance and capital markets, as well as significant experience in strategic planning, business integration and operations, and in managing supply chain organizations.
 In his roles as CFO for several companies, he had over 15 years of senior-level management responsibility for information security.
 He also recently completed a Director-level certification course in information security.
 Mr. Owens also has considerable knowledge of the retail industry having served as CFO of a leading international grocery retailer.
 His experience qualifies him as an "audit committee financial expert" within the meaning of SEC regulations, and he chairs the Audit Committee.
 Mr. Owens also serves as a director of another NYSE-listed company.

 Angela Snyder.
-Ms. Snyder brings to the Board extensive experience in the banking sector and proven senior executive leadership experience from her roles as Chairwoman, President and CEO of a former subsidiary of a NASDAQ-listed financial holding company.
+Ms. Snyder brings to the Board extensive experience in the banking sector, leadership and management, strategic planning, risk management and corporate governance.
+She serves as President and as a Director of a NASDAQ-listed financial holding company and as President of its banking subsidiary.
 She possesses more than 30 years of experience in the financial services industry.